2006–07 WHL season

-The 2006–07 WHL season was the 41st season for the Western Hockey League.
-Twenty-one teams completed a 72-game season.
-The Everett Silvertips won the Scotty Munro Memorial Trophy, after having the best record in the WHL during the regular season.
+The 2006–07 WHL season was the 41st season of the Western Hockey League (WHL).
+Twenty-one teams completed a 72-game season, with the Chilliwack Bruins competing in their inaugural season.
+The Everett Silvertips won their first Scotty Munro Memorial Trophy for the best regular season record.
 The Medicine Hat Tigers won the President's Cup, defeating the Vancouver Giants in seven games.
-The Giants captured the 2007 Memorial Cup as tournament hosts, defeating the Tigers in the championship game.
+However, the Giants captured the 2007 Memorial Cup as tournament hosts, defeating the Tigers in the championship game.